boggs2louky/EAP/README.md

 Project Components used:

 1.)
 Read in data from a local csv.

 2.)
 Manipulate and clean data

 a.)
-Use built-in pandas or numpy functions to do things like remove 0’s and null values where they don’t belong in your dataset. b.)
-Use custom functions or lambdas to perform specific operations to clean or manipulate your data, return those values, then use them in other parts of your project.
+Used built-in pandas or numpy functions to remove 0’s and null values where they don’t belong in your dataset. b.)
+Use specific operations to clean or manipulate your data, return those values, then use them in other parts of your project.

 3.)
 Analyze data

 a.)
-Do 5 basic calculations with Pandas, like finding the sum(), median(), mean(), or mode() of a column.
-You could divide two columns by each other.
-You could multiple a column by a random integer.
-You could use string operations and find the most common letter in a given entry. b.)
+Do 5 basic calculations with Pandas, finding the mean() of a columns.
+b.)
 Write custom functions to operate on your data.
-You may discover that you want to find out something particular about data that just doesn’t have a built-in Pandas function that accomplishes your goal.
-Maybe you want your function to read in a DataFrame, search the columns for any mention of “Cars”, then return the lowest-priced car in the column along with the mileage.
-This category is very open to interpretation, so any function operating on your data will work.

 4.)
 Visualize data
 Make 2 basic plots with matplotlib, seaborn, or any other kind of visualization library that you think looks interesting.

 5.)
-Interpret your data and graphical output a.)
+Interpret your data and graphical output

+a.)
 Write markdown cells in Jupyter explaining your thought process and code.
 If you make a few plots with matplotlib, explain what the reader is seeing and why you chose to plot things that way. b.)
 If using some format other than a notebook, make sure your README explains your project.